B0XEY/Unity-Stars/README.md

 2. In your URP **Renderer Data asset**, add a **Full Screen Pass Renderer Feature**.
 3. As the **Material**, choose the one that uses the shader:
    **`"Hidden/FullscreenProceduralStars"`** (the default material is named `"Stars"`).
+4. Increase the **Far Clipping Plane** of your camera to **10001** (this is one meter after were the stars render
-4. The starfield will now render automatically on top of your scene where the sky is visible.
+5. The starfield will now render automatically on top of your scene where the sky is visible.

 ---